Victorian Interiors Social and Cultural Influences on Victorian Interior Design

 The process generally took one or two days.

-But, in the perpetual war against dust, dust has won.
-It can be suppressed but it cannot be vanquished.
+Unfortunately, in the perpetual war against dust, dust has won.
+It can be suppressed, but it cannot be vanquished.
 It remains the triumphant scourge of good housekeeping even today.

 Sanitary Surfaces